michaelc143/fantasy-fb/README.md

 pip install -r requirements.txt
 ```

-You must also set your epsn2 and swid in a similar .env file.
+You must also set your leagueid, epsn2, and swid in a similar .env file.
 The python file pulls from the .env fil to find league specific data.